18F/18f.gsa.gov/_posts/2015-10-29-welcome-to-betafec.md

 unfamiliar with those terms, they can use a new glossary tool, which defines campaign finance jargon.
-The glossary is always accessible from the top menu as well as linked by an icon you’ll see next to technical terms like “expenditure,” and “receipt.”
+The glossary is always accessible from the top menu as well as linked by an icon you’ll see next to technical terms like “independent expenditure” and “principal campaign committee.”

 Site visitors can find information about candidates and committees with new pages that break down: